 Following their departure, the school continued to develop and flourish.
-In 2011, the OFSTED inspection judged St Bernard’s to be an outstanding school.
-This was followed by a Diocesan Inspection which also judged it to be outstanding.
-In our last inspection in 2017, the Diocese rated us as Outstanding.
+In 2023, the OFSTED inspection judged St Bernard’s to be an outstanding school.
+In our last Diocesan Inspection in 2017, the Diocese rated us as Outstanding.

 To read more about the Bernadine sisters Click here